keegn/keegn/README.md

 ### Hi, I’m Keegan

-I’m a front-end software engineer and product designer.
-I'm currently building software to help folks pay for medical expenses over time, interest free at [Paytient](https://github.com/paytient).

-In my free time, I like to [ride my gravel bike](https://www.strava.com/athletes/16025620). 👋
+Frontend engineer and product designer.
+Currently contracting.
+Previously founding team at [Paytient](https://github.com/paytient), a new way to pay for out of pocket health care expenses. 👋